NISH1001/mind-cave/_posts/2020-10-19-anxious-dream.markdown

 It felt weird….like how dreams are always weird....
 There wasn’t element of romanticism or so.
 But I felt she was distant..aloof while we walked….I think I tried my best to hold the conversation.
 There was a point where she talked about switching platforms for dating.
 Not sure.
 I can’t possibly be sure of the dream that is just replaying some of the experiences from the subconscious.

 The whole dream felt like a stranger’s reunion.
 This is perhaps catalyzed by the SMS I sent her a few days ago saying **_“Take Care”_**.
 Brains are weird goo.
 All our wishes simulated for the sake of getting those doses of life steroids which we can’t possibly have in real life.
-The fact that she was wearing that dress might sum up my desire to have **that walk **she had promised last time during Feb 2020.
+The fact that she was wearing that dress might sum up my desire to have **that walk** she had promised last time during Feb 2020.

-As I sit right here on my bed, with the warmth of this brown blanket, I am a little shivering.
+As I sit right here on my bed, with the warmth of this brown blanket, I am shivering a little.
 This anxiety is strange.
 I hadn’t have so much chilling sensation in a long time.

 4:30 am.